MaximumOctopus/FlightSimAdventureCreator/portable/readme_gui.txt

  "Couldn't get a runway for airport "ICAO" (exported files may not work correctly)"

-Then it's possible the MSFS plan files won't work correctly, as they need a departure runway.
+Then it's possible the MSFS plan files won't work correctly, as they appear to need a departure runway.

 If you have the time, then you would help everyone by going over to ourairports.com and adding a runway to this target airport (it's usually possible to find this information online without too much trouble).
 Their runway data file is updated daily.